Gamma Chi Chapter

 The Eighth Point - Spring 2015

 Indiana University was founded in 1820, and the first fraternity chapter chartered on the campus entered in 1845.
 Sigma Psi was organized on May 19, 1966 and Larry Fast was elected the group's first President.
-Stan Miller, Purdue '64, was advisor to the colony.
-Thirteen members of Sigma Psi returned to Bloomington in Fall 1966.
+Stan Miller, Purdue '64, was advisor to the Colony.
+Thirteen members of Sigma Psi returned to Bloomington in fall of 1966.
 In November 1966, four leaders of the group stole Sigma Psi's treasury of several hundred dollars, and that left the group feeling that there was little prospect of success, and little support from either Indiana University or Alpha Sigma Phi for their efforts.

 New officers were elected and Sigma Psi grew to 29 members.
-On February 18, 1967 Sigma Psi was recognized as a colony of Alpha Sigma Phi.
-Grand Senior President Ray Glos, Illinois '22, Ralph F. Burns, Ohio Wesleyan '32, and Ed Madison, Alabama '58 presented the colonization certificate.
-John Chaney, John Carlson, and Dan Egler were the only three originators who remained in the group throughout colony status to chartering of the chapter.
-Thirty-seven members of the colony were initiated on September 9, 1967 by members of Alpha Pi and Alpha Alpha Chapters.
-Also assisting with the initiation were brothers from the Alpha Iota and Epsilon Chapters.
-On February 17, 1968 Sigma Psi was chartered as the Gamma Chi Chapter of Alpha Sigma Phi in ceremonies at the Guest House Inn.
-Stan Miller, Alpha Pi '64, and Robert Cochrum, Indiana '64, were instrumental in leading the colony to chartering.
-Cochrum was the first GCA and first alumnus of the chapter to receive the Delta Beta Xi Award.
-A tradition of the colony and early chapter was to have a new chapter song for each major function.
+On February 18, 1967, Sigma Psi was recognized as a colony of Alpha Sigma Phi.
+Grand Senior President Ray Glos, Illinois '22, Ralph F. Burns, Ohio Wesleyan '32, and Ed Madison, Alabama '58, presented the colonization certificate.
+John Chaney, Indiana '67, John Carlson, Indiana '67, and Dan Egler, Indiana '67, were the only three originators who remained in the group throughout colony status to chartering of the chapter.
+Thirty-seven members of the Colony were initiated on September 9, 1967 by members of Alpha Pi (Purdue) and Alpha Alpha (Oklahoma) Chapters.
+Also assisting were brothers from the Alpha Iota (Alabama) and Epsilon (Ohio Wesleyan) Chapters.

-During its first ten years the local/colony rented quarters at 513 North Park Avenue.
-The chapter suffered a house fire on November 5, 1972.
-In January 1973 the chapter moved to 625 N. Jordan Avenue.
-In 1978 the chapter was able to purchase a house at 1415 N. Jordan Avenue.
-In Fall 1986 an open party was raided and several arrests were made.
-Six weeks later two new members were hospitalized for acute alcohol poisoning and the chapter was suspended.
-The chapter rebounded from those problems and was named Indiana University's Most Improved Fraternity in 1987.
+During its first ten years, the local/colony rented quarters at 513 North Park Avenue.
+The Chapter suffered a house fire on November 5, 1972.
+In January 1973, Gamma Chi moved to 625 N. Jordan Avenue.
+In 1978, the Chapter was able to purchase a house at 1415 N. Jordan Avenue.
+In fall 1986, an open party was raided and several arrests were made.
+Six weeks later, two new members were hospitalized for acute alcohol poisoning and Gamma Chi was suspended.
+The Chapter rebounded from those problems and was named Indiana University's Most Improved Fraternity in 1987.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to firstname.lastname@example.org where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.